whipees/WatermarkMaker/README.md

 python start.py
 ```

-Folders will be created automatically.
+Folders will be created automatically

 ---